interior-castle/phaedrus/references-and-allusions.md

 The house of Morychus is said to be next to the temple of Olympian Zeus.
 The temple was started in 6th century by tyrants but abandoned early in its construction, remaining that way for centuries.
 Democratic Athens appears to have felt it was hubristic (it would have been Greece's largest temple) and they did not work on it.
 Aristotle cites it as an example of a public project by tyrants meant to keep people poor, occupied, and unable to form resistance.

-# Acumenus (227)
+# Acumenus and Eryximachus (227 & 268)

 Acumenus was a 5th century doctor.
 Phaedrus calls him a mutual friend when speaking to Socrates at 227.

 Acumenus was the father of Eryximachus, also a doctor, who has a speaking part in the *Symposium*.
 Eryximachus appears to have been a lover of Phaedrus.
+He's mentioned at 268 along with his father.

 # Herodicus (227)